Mouhamad-Shaker-1/my-profile/src/README.md

 1- add html css to project page // done
 2- add projects/:id // done
 3- add html css to projects/:id // done
-4- add the firebase setup
+4- add the firebase setup // done
 5- make the api.js file to call the data
 6- make the project in componenet
 7- calling the data in loader function from the api.js in projects and projects/:id page